 In the UK, HM Revenue & Customs (HMRC) collects inheritance tax.
 It is charged at a rate of 40% — but crucially, only on the portion of the estate that exceeds a certain threshold.
 Many estates pay no inheritance tax at all, so it's worth understanding the rules before you worry.

-According to HMRC, only around 4–5% of UK deaths result in an IHT bill.
+According to HMRC data for the 2023–24 tax year (the most recent available), only around 4.4% of UK deaths resulted in an IHT charge.
 So while the rules are worth understanding, the majority of families will find that nothing is owed.

 Every person in the UK has an inheritance tax threshold known as the nil-rate band (NRB).
 In 2026, this stands at £325,000.
 This means the first £325,000 of an estate is completely free of inheritance tax.